Pavarotti, Vivaldi, Gucci, do these names ring a bell?

 Its gastronomy, history, art and fashion are what make the centre of the Roman Empire so popular with the rest of the world.

-So, there’s lots to keep you motivated in your Italian learning.
+So, there are lots to keep you motivated in your Italian learning start by looking for Italian classes near me.

 Language learning is about for more than reciting from an Italian phrasebook or learning how to conjugate Italian verbs; it’s about getting to know about the culture and history behind the romance language and learning to appreciate why learning Italian is such a good way to learn about Italy.